Home | Chat | Help | Blog

-This guide will help you win in our free chat room and provide you with the tips on how to talk to other people where body language simply isn't possible.
+This guide will help you win in our chat room and provide you with the tips on how to talk to other people where body language simply isn't possible.

 Not fully understanding chat room etiquette can soon set you off to a terrible start.